pyparsing/pyparsing/examples/tiny/README.md

 ## Running the interpreter

-After cloning the repo and establishing a virtual environment, cd to the project top-level directory and run:
+After cloning the repo and establishing a virtual environment, cd to the project top-level directory and run `python -m examples.tiny.tiny_run samples/hello.tiny` to run the basic "Hello, World!" program.

-    python -m examples.tiny.tiny_run samples/hello.tiny

-to run the basic "Hello, World!" program.
 The `samples` directory contains several other illustrative scripts, using the TINY language.

 ## Project Structure